dixneuf19/dank-face-bot/README.md

 The Dank Face bot is reborn...
 Again.

+Dank Face bot is a small architecture project, which takes pictures and return the cropped faces it found on the pictures.

+First as a simple and dirty python project, it's now separated into three micro-services :
+- dank-face-bot: the Telegram bot part, which receives and process the different messages from Telegram.
+It then dispatch the commands to two other micro-services.
+- fuzzy-octo-disco (Find Faces) : the part which actually does some ML and image manipulation.
+Scrapped from an old school project, it use two python libraries to find faces and then crop the image around the faces.
+- insult-jmk : Well...
+Just a small Go project to demonstrate my micro-services architecture.
+Generate small french insults.

+Theses services are connected trough GRPC.
-Now as multiples micro-services, connected trough GRPC, hosted on Google Kubernetes Engine, built with Travis CI.
-There is also an option for local deployment with *docker-compose*.
+They *were* hosted on Google Kubernetes Engine, built with Travis CI.
+But today, for cost issues, I just use on a local machine with *docker-compose*.

 This repo only contains the bot part, which will call some other micro-services to function.